GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Filter_orthologs/README.md

 # Filtering orthologous pairs with biased mapping
 ## 1. Description
 Tdu and Tpr reads were mapping back to the supertranscripts.
-For example, if Tdu reads are biased mapping to a Tpr supertranscript, this Tpr supertranscript will be filtered out.
-The method below is adapted from [Locuas's method](https://htmlpreview.github.io/?https://github.com/BBarbazukLab/papers/blob/master/Boatwright_et_al.,2018/New_World_PG_pipeline_documentation.html#Filter), with the following changes:
+For example, if Tdu reads are bias mapped to a Tpr supertranscript, this specific orthologous pair will be filtered out.
+The method below is adapted from [Locuas's method](https://htmlpreview.github.io/?https://github.com/BBarbazukLab/papers/blob/master/Boatwright_et_al.,2018/New_World_PG_pipeline_documentation.html#Filter), with the **following changes**:
   - SAM files were generated using **paired-end reads in current study**; Lucas used single-end reads for mapping
   - **Read length in current study is 150 bp**; in Lucas's study, read length is 100 bp
   - There are **6 and 3 replications for Tdu and Tpr**, respectively in this study; Lucas's study has 3 replications for both Tdu and Tpr

-**All changed scripts to accommote above changes were shown in bold**
+**All changed scripts accommodating above changes were shown in bold**

 ![Filtering orthologs](https://github.com/GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/blob/master/Filter_orthologs/Images/Filter_orthologs_sample-1.png?raw=true)